-There’s a pull-out map inside the magazine to show you where to go, and we’ll release its location with the OS map coordinates on the first Saturday after the mag hits the shelves — check our social media feeds on Twitter, Facebook and Instagram for updates.
+There’s a map inside the magazine to show you where to go, and we’ll release its location with the OS map coordinates on the first Saturday after the mag hits the shelves — check our social media feeds on Twitter, Facebook and Instagram for updates.

 You’ll have to hunt around a bit to find it, but we won’t make it too hard!
 The rider who finds the bottle and emails us the codeword wins a fantastic prize from SRAM.

 October issue Killer Loop Grid Ref was SU824121

 And the lucky winner of a set of a SRAM GX Eagle groupset and a RockShox Pike RC fork was…

 David and Cameron Flowers.

 “Firstly thanks for another great killer loop, we thoroughly enjoyed it, (twice) this one was made even better by happening to find a little red bottle with the code words “Troy Brosnan” in it, along with a slightly soggy Kit Kat!

 “My 15 year old son and I enjoyed riding the loop last Saturday as soon as the mag arrived through the door, we decided that it was worth doing again on the 23rd to have a go at the SRAM comp.
 Having studied the map we decided we had to select a likely area and commit to being there for the 10am release rather than chasing around by car, if it turned out to be at the other end of the route we would just enjoy the ride for a second time.

 “This we did and opted for Kingly Vale as our start point, knowing that it was downhill to quite a large area with plenty of prime bottle hiding locations close by.
 On our ride up to the top we were enjoying quality father and son time and looking out for possible hiding locations making mental notes and discussing where we would have hidden the bottle.